 Object Font and Symbol Examples

-Scalars italicized, lowercase letters x , α , y
+Scalars italicized, lowercase letters x, α, y

-Vectors bold lowercase letters x, y , n , w
+Vectors bold lowercase letters x, y, n, w

-Matrices bold uppercase A , A^{-1} , B , Γ
+Matrices bold uppercase A, A -1 , B, Γ

-There are many ways to represent rows or columns of a matrix \mathbf{A} .
-Since this book uses Matlab, I think it is convenient to use a matrix addressing scheme that reflects Matlab's syntax.
-So, the ith row of matrix \mathbf{A} will be $\mathbf{A}(i,:)$, and the jth column will be $\mathbf{A}(:,j)$.
-Rows or columns of a matrix are themselves vectors, so we choose to keep the boldface font for the matrix \mathbf{A} even when it is subscripted.
+There are many ways to represent rows or columns of a matrix A. Since this course uses MATLAB, I think it is convenient to use a matrix addressing scheme that reflects MATLAB'S syntax.
+So, the ith row of matrix A will be $\mathbf{A}(i, :)$, and the jth column will be $\mathbf{A}(:, j)$.
+Rows or columns of a matrix are themselves vectors, so we choose to keep the boldface font for the matrix A even when it is subscripted.
 We could also use Matlab syntax for vectors ($\mathbf{x}(i)$, for example).
 However, the form x_i is standard across many fields of mathematics and engineering, so we retain the common notation.
-The lack of boldface font reminds us that elements of vectors are scalars.
+The lack of boldface font reminds us that elements of vectors are scalars in the field.

-One goal of this book is to increase the precision of your mathematical writing.
+One goal of this class is to increase the precision of your mathematical writing.
 We will regularly use the symbols in Table 1 to describe mathematical concepts and relations.
 These symbols succinctly express mathematical ideas.
-For example, we can define the set of rational numbers as or with the statement
+For example, we can define the set of rational numbers as with the statement